Dry Tortugas National Park - Camping and Fishing | HOOK 360°

 Fishing Tips:

-1. Bring the right gear - Make sure you have the appropriate fishing gear for the type of fish you want to catch, including bait, lures, and hooks.
-We brought frozen shrimp and fished off the beach and off our tandem kayak.
-There is a ton of snapper that come in and out of the old pier pilings.
+1. Bring the right gear - Ensure you have the appropriate fishing gear for the type of fish you want to catch, including bait, lures, and hooks.
+During our fishing excursion, we brought frozen shrimp and utilized both beach and tandem kayak fishing.
+Notably, a significant number of snapper frequent the old pier pilings in the area.

 2. Know the regulations - Check with the park rangers for the fishing regulations, as some areas of the park may be off-limits for fishing.